Wednesday, January 31, 2018

 I bought no souvenirs on my trip—well, a shoehorn in a leather shop in Florence because my wife insisted I buy something.
 A postcard of the painting of Dante in the Duomo.
 But otherwise the trip was too memorable to require tchotchkes.
 I carry the trip with me in its own pocket of memory, and pull it out when our American ordeal just seems too much.
 I'm not there now, but I was there, not so long ago.

 The yammering yam in Washington won't go away a second sooner because we spent his entire administration continually howling in justified shock at his endless string of corrosive wrongness.
 But that can't be good for the health of people who are sensitive to the rights and wrongs, the beauties and ugliness of the world.
 Evil can be like a spotlight—it'll blind you if you stare into it too long.
 I was really, really glad I took those two weeks, met our son in Rome, went to Florence and Venice and, finally Paris.
-Really, really glad my wife and I got the best baguette ever pulled from an oven and pulled chunks of it from a white paper bag as we walked to the Metro station.
+Really, really glad my wife and I got the best baguette ever drawn from an oven and pulled chunks of it from a white paper bag as we walked to the Metro station.
 Really, really glad I have the memories and photographs to remind myself of it.
 I'll think about that baguette on my deathbed.

 Donald Trump is a racist.
 He is a bad man, surrounded by weaklings and cowards and supported by those who have stuck their heads so far up their asses that no light can reach their eyes.
 I heard from a bunch of them Monday, their bleats of anger and confusion echoing across my spam file.
 That's the situation yesterday, and today, and tomorrow.
 But don't let it bring you down.
 The good is still there too.
 It may be removed from us in time and space, but it exists somewhere now, and we can recall it whenever we like.